xijo/restrict/README.md

 restrict :all_actions
 ```

 This one will apply to all actions on this controller.
-It takes the `allow_if` option as well.
+It takes the `unless` option as well.

 ### Configuration